-Travelers, nomads, vagabonds, we need to talk.
+Travel bloggers, nomads, and other free-spirits alike, we need to talk.
 I know many of us know why I’m going to say this, but I think it’s becoming increasingly evident that many of us do not.

-Chances are if you are even somewhat involved in the travel community, you probably come across this word on a weekly basis.
+Chances are you probably come across this word on a weekly basis.
 Maybe even DAILY.
 You see it in Instagram bios, hashtags, blog posts, BLOG NAMES.
 Travel brands, fashion brands, and jewelry brands.

 If you’re like me, at one point you probably had no idea about the oppressive context of this word.
 I understand people come from good intentions, but that’s all the more reason we need to talk about this.

-Even if you’re rolling your eyes right now claiming us damn millennials are so obsessed with P.C (political correct) culture, I urge you to read this with an open mind.
+Even if you’re rolling your eyes right now claiming us damn millennials are so obsessed with P.C (politically correct) culture, I urge you to read this with an open mind.

 Because using the word gypsy is hurting the Roma people more than it’s hurting you.